bkrockx/BFS-code/README.md

 BFS-code
 ========

-( chef and digit jumps solved using bfs of codechef june challenge
+( chef and digit jumps solved using bfs in codechef june challenge